Updated daily: Here are the 10 best Amazon deals today

 Prices were accurate at the time this article was published but may change over time.

-This article originally appeared on Reviewed: Amazon deals: Save on Apple AirPods, Revlon brushes and All-Clad pans
+This article originally appeared on Reviewed: Amazon deals: Save on Apple AirPods, TCL TVs and Prepara kitchen tools